Carlos Acosta: Companies and roles

-From 1989 to 1991 Acosta performed throughout the world, guesting with many companies including the Compagnia Teatro Nuovo di Torino in Italy, where he danced alongside Luciana Savignano, and the Teatro Teresa Carreño in Venezuela.
+From 1989 to 1991, Acosta performed throughout the world, guesting with many companies, including the Compagnia Teatro Nuovo di Torino in Italy, where he danced alongside Luciana Savignano, and the Teatro Teresa Carreño in Venezuela.

 English National Ballet

 At the invitation of Ivan Nagy, Acosta danced with the English National Ballet in London during the 1991/92 season.
 He made his debut in the Polovtsian Dances from Prince Igor and also appeared in Cinderella, partnering Eva Evdokimova and Ludmila Semenyaka, Le Spectre de la Rose, Les Sylphides and as the Prince in Ben Stevenson's The Nutcracker.

 National Ballet of Cuba

-In 1992 and 1993 he was a member of the National Ballet of Cuba under the artistic director Alicia Alonso, rising to principal dancer in 1994.
+In 1992 and 1993, Acosta was a member of the National Ballet of Cuba under the artistic director Alicia Alonso, rising to principal dancer in 1994.
 In October 1993 and September 1994 he toured with the company to Madrid, where he danced various roles including Albrecht in Giselle, Basilio in Don Quixote and Siegfried in Swan Lake.